 Introduction

-With the growth in increasingly popular.
-Science recognises that p
+With the growth in high-rise living, balcony gardens are becoming increasingly popular.
+(As the popularity of apartment living increases, downsizing a garden becomes a new challenge - ABC News (Australian Broadcasting Corporation), no date).
+Science recognises that plants contribute to reducing the amount of toxins in the air and provide benefits to mental health and reduced stress.
+Balcony gardens are entirely dependent on humans.
+(How a pot plant or five is good for you | Pursuit by The University of Melbourne, no date).

-Many city dwellers struggle to keep their potted plants or balcony gardens alive.why the world needs
+However, many urban dwellers struggle to keep their potted plants or balcony gardens healthy and alive.
+This is why the world needs gardenMates.

 GardenMates is a mobile phone application that connects to one or more sensors which are placed in the soil of the pot or garden bed.
 The sensors measure soil moisture, soil ph, ambient light and ambient temperature and displays this information relative to the specified plant so that would be gardeners and the non-green thumbed can monitor optimum growing conditions.

+In the following pages we introduce the members of the team working on this project.

+The project details including deliverables and risks, as well as discuss the project management process we have implemented.
+The members of the G6 Internet Explorers team invite you to discover more about gardenMates.

 Team Profile

 Team Name